Thursday 11th Jul 2019

 Remember, where focus goes energy flows!

-Put simply, discipline is consistency of action and consistency over time.
+Put simply; discipline is the consistency of action and consistency over time.

 Doing something even when you don’t feel like it.